 Should You Be Buying Organic?

 Every year the Environmental Working Group publishes the Shopper’s Guide to Pesticides in Produce™.
-Derived from USDA tests, they found a total 230 different pesticides on thousands of fruit and vegetable samples examined in 2018.
+Derived from USDA tests, they found a total 251 different pesticides on thousands of fruit and vegetable samples examined this year.
 The pesticides persisted on fruits and vegetables tested by USDA – even when they were washed and, in some cases, peeled.
-Buying organic produce helps to avoid these pesticides that can be harmful to your health.
+Buying organic produce helps avoid these pesticides that can harm your health.

 2023 Dirty Dozen